 If you made it ’till the end, well done, you!

-If you skipped some points, no judgement!
+If you skipped some points, no judgment!
 It is preeeety long…

 Even more, if you got really excited about your future wedding in the countryside and have a few places on your list now, I would highly recommend you to also check my article on every Cotswolds wedding barn.
 The name says it all.